Bawandar: Controversies

 Before the film's release, Bhanwari Devi stated that the filmmakers didn't discuss the film with her, she never took any money from them and she wasn't shown the film.
 Sukhmani Singh, a journalist, reported that Bhanwari Devi was "weary, resigned and bitter".
 According to him, a small-time political worker and businessman describing Bhanwari as a "rakhi sister" had brokered a deal with Mundhra for the film.
 The director Jag Mundhra stated that he had screened the film for Bhanwari and her family.
 He also stated that he took Bhanwari to HDFC Bank's Jaipur branch, opened an account in her name, and deposited £3,000 from the film's London charity show in the account.
 According to him, Bhnawari might be reluctant to admit receiving the money, fearing opposition from women activists.
 In 2007, Shivam Vij reported that "Bhanwari Devi is most angry with those who made the film Bawandar".

 Some women's organizations opposed the film due to concerns about Bhanwari Devi being exposed to hostile public scrutiny.
 The police also felt that the film "falsifies their role inexcusably".
 There was also concern that the film may end up annoying the Gurjar community, to which the accused belong.
 The State Government was apprehensive about the film leading to caste-based tensions.

 The film was submitted to the examining committee of the Central Board of Film Certification on 18 September 2000.
 The committee head Asha Parekh despatched it to the revising committee, which saw the film on 6 October, and gave it the expected "Adult" certificate.
 It recommended five cuts, two of which were described by the journalist Pinki Virani as "grotesquely unfair to Bhanwari Devi".
 The first cut was Bhanwari Devi and her husband being held down by men, as she is raped by an uncle-nephew pair.
 The censors found inappropriate the forcing apart of the woman's legs.
 The second cut was the "visuals of suggestive masturbation by a police officer".

 Music

-The music of the film was composed by Vishwa Mohan Bhatt, and released under the label Saregama-HMVGenre.
-It featured following tracks:
+The music of the film was composed by Vishwa Mohan Bhatt, and released under the label Saregama.
+It featured the following tracks: